-SafetyNet Credit is regulated and authorised by the Financial Conduct Authority (FCA), so it’s bound by the same rules and regulations as pretty much all reputable lenders in the UK.
-You should never borrow from a company that isn’t FCA-regulated and authorised – if in doubt, you can search its register).
+SafetyNet Credit is regulated and authorised by the Financial Conduct Authority (FCA), so it’s bound by the same rules and regulations as pretty much all reputable lenders in the UK (never borrow from a company that isn’t FCA-regulated and authorised – if in doubt, you can search its register).

 Pros and cons of borrowing with SafetyNet Credit

-Privacy.
-Many people will be uncomfortable with the idea of giving out their internet banking details.
+- Privacy.
+Some people may be uncomfortable with the idea of sharing visibility of their transaction history.

 How do I apply?